Kinetic theory of binary particles with unequal mean velocities and non-equipartition energies: Acknowledgments

 \section{Acknowledgments}

-This work is financially supported by the Ministry of Science and Technology of the People's Republic of China under Grant no.2012CB215003, by the National Natural Science Foundation of China under Grant nos.91334204 and 21176240, and by the Chinese Academy of Sciences under Grant no. XDA07080100.
+This work is financially supported by the Ministry of Science and Technology of the People's Republic of China under Grant No. 2012CB215003, by the National Natural Science Foundation of China under Grant Nos.
+91334204 and 21176240, by the Chinese Academy of Sciences under Grant No. XDA07080100 and by China Postdoctoral Science Foundation funded project No. 2014M561071.